 The three hour tour includes a few stops where you will sit down.
 However, that doesn’t mean that you sit down at all of the stops.
 After you finish the churros, visit the oldest pastry shop in Barcelona.
 Of course, not everything is chocolate.
 A visit to a “turron” shop provides a surprising sampling.
 That’s because it’s amazing to see the possibilities that traditional Spanish nougat offers, too.
-Next, taste a sample some centuries-old recipes from the monasteries and convents.
+Next, taste a sample of some centuries-old recipes from the monasteries and convents.
 Consider that for years the nuns sold their sweets from behind closed doors to raise money for their missions.
 And this means that these recipes have been passed down for untold ages.

 Barcelona Sweet and Chocolate Side in the 21st century

 The culture of chocolate and sweets date back centuries.
 Nonetheless, you cannot miss the avant guarde of the sweets world.
-Famous pastry chefs like Jordi Roca and Christian Escribà have lent their special as well.
+Famous pastry chefs like Jordi Roca and Christian Escribà have lent their special talents as well.
 And of course, don’t miss out on what many consider to be the best croissants in Spain!
 Finally, the tour finishes at the Chocolate Museum.
-One one hand you have the history of chocolate.
+One hand you have the history of chocolate.
 And on other hand, the entrance ticket itself is a chocolate bar.
 All told, this sweet side tour is a great and delicious way to discover Barcelona.